coleifer/kt/docs/api.rst

         :param str key: key to look-up
         :return: deserialized value or ``None`` if key does not exist.

+    .. py:method:: get_raw(key)

+        :param str key: key to look-up
+        :return: raw binary value or ``None`` if key does not exist.

     .. py:method:: set(key, value)

         :param str key: key to set